Gordie Howe: Hartford Whalers

 When the WHA folded in 1979, the renamed Hartford Whalers joined the NHL.
 While the Red Wings still held Howe's NHL rights even though he had retired eight years earlier, the Whalers and Red Wings reached a gentleman's agreement in which Detroit agreed not to reclaim him.
 Howe had experienced dizzy spells in the latter part of the 1978–79 WHA season, and underwent an "extensive battery of tests" before deciding to play the 1979–80 NHL season.
 By playing in the opening game on October 11, Howe, now 51, passed Doug Harvey to be the oldest person to play in an NHL game.
 In Howe's final season, he would appear in all 80 games of the schedule and helped his team to make the playoffs by scoring 41 points (15 goals and 26 assists).
 Late in the season, the Whalers signed Bobby Hull and put Howe, Hull and Dave Keon on the same line.
 One particular honour came when Wales Conference head coach Scotty Bowman selected Howe, Phil Esposito and Jean Ratelle to the mid-season All-Star Game—which was to take place in Detroit—as a nod to their storied careers before they retired.
 Howe had played in five decades of All-Star Games and he would skate alongside the second-youngest to ever play in an All-Star Game, 19-year-old Wayne Gretzky.
 The Joe Louis Arena crowd gave him a standing ovation twice, lasting so long he had to skate to the bench to stop people from cheering.
 He had one assist in the Wales Conference's 6–3 win.
+According to Mark Howe, Howe did not plan to retire in 1980 and that it was the organization that decided to not offer him a contract, wanting to instead get younger.

 On April 6, 1980, Howe scored his 801st and final goal in the NHL against the Detroit Red Wings at the Hartford Civic Center.
-Howe played his final game at the age of 52 years and 10 days on April 11, 1980, in Game 3 of the Preliminary Round of the 1980 Stanley Cup playoffs, where Montreal eliminated Hartford 4–3 at the Civic Center.
+Howe played his final game at the age of 52 years and 10 days on April 11, 1980, in game three of the Preliminary Round of the 1980 Stanley Cup playoffs, where Montreal eliminated Hartford 4–3 at the Civic Center.